cpsancha/AJPOC/README.rst

 Stage 1 (Work-in-progress)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Implementation of the `Scapy spider <https://doc.scrapy.org/en/latest/topics/spiders.html>`_ capable of:
+- Implementation of the `Scrapy spider <https://doc.scrapy.org/en/latest/topics/spiders.html>`_ capable of:

   - Following the *"Next Page"* hyperlink in the vacancies listing pages.
   - Following the vacancies links to access to its details.